alutov/nrf24le1-espnrf_gateway_and_remote_switch_for_livolo_etc/README.md

 ![PROJECT_PHOTO](https://raw.githubusercontent.com/alutov/nrf24le1-espnrf_gateway_and_remote_switch_for_livolo_etc/master/other/livolo2.jpg)
 ![PROJECT_PHOTO](https://raw.githubusercontent.com/alutov/nrf24le1-espnrf_gateway_and_remote_switch_for_livolo_etc/master/other/espnrf3.jpg)
 ![PROJECT_PHOTO]( https://raw.githubusercontent.com/alutov/nrf24le1-espnrf_gateway_and_remote_switch_for_livolo_etc/master/other/espnrf4.jpg)
-# ESP8266+NRF24LE1 MQTT gateway and NRF24LE1 remote switch for livolo etc.
+# ESP8266+NRF24LE1 MQTT gateway and NRF24LE1 remote switch for embedding in livolo etc.

    Gateway code allows to use an ESP8266 and NRF24LE1(espnrf) connected each other via rs232 as a gateway to control NRF24LE1 client by
 MQTT server.
 Connection on gateway side: ESP tx <-> NRF(32pin) p0.4(rx), ESP rx <-> NRF(32pin) p0.3(tx), ESP gpio02 <-> NRF reset.
 The gateway polls 16 NRF clients, with 4 numeric parameters each.
 The name of each parameter up to 32 characters must be defined when configuring in the espnrf web interface.